minimuutti/minimuutti.github.io/en/info/index.md

 * 18.12.2015 New activation post; Sniffing course
 * 18.12.2015 New activation post; Pill jars
 * 5.12.2015 New activation post; Under the dome
-* 3.12.2015 New activation post; Obstacle course
-* 3.12.2015 New activation post; Hide and seek
-* 22.11.2015 New activation post; Spin the disk
-* 17.11.2015 New activation post; Searching in the dark
-* 14.11.2015 New activation post; Kong Traxx and towels